Cybersecurity for Accounting Firms; Why Your Firm Needs to Invest Today

 What can practice leaders do to bolster cybersecurity for accounting firms?

 The first thing to do is to invest in technology.
-Look for specialized practice management software for accountants that come with built-in security controls, such as multi-factor authentication and data encryption.
+Look for specialized accounting practice management software that come with built-in security controls, such as multi-factor authentication and data encryption.

 Most of these types of schemes aren’t trying to get through several levels of encryption and firewalls.
 Instead, they’re most likely to follow the path of least resistance, which in this case are the very people working in your accounting firm.